TomasMcG/quiz-app/README.md

   -   Rounds
   -   Questions
 - There will be an Admin Section where you can perform CRUD on all of the objects.
 - You will be able to add , delete and update objects using a menu.
+- Currently there is CRUD functionality for Rounds objects, you are also able to save and load them to XML.